michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0143.md

 - v: treat with excessive indulgence
 - v: have a strong desire or urge to do something
 ### Family
-spoil: spoilable, spoilage, spoilation, spoiled, spoiler, spoiling, spoils, spoliation+;spoilage: spoilages;spoilation: spoilations;spoiled: unspoiled;spoiler: spoilers;spoiling: spoilings;spoliation: spoliations
+- spoil: spoilable, spoilage, spoilation, spoiled, spoiler, spoiling, spoils, spoliation+
+- spoilage: spoilages
+- spoilation: spoilations
+- spoiled: unspoiled
+- spoiler: spoilers
+- spoiling: spoilings
+- spoliation: spoliations
 ### Examples
 - If importers try to get through the process without greasing the wheels, food sits and spoils, Pena said.
 - But some resolute defending in the first half from the home side suggested they were in the mood to spoil the party.